Tag Archives: reflection

 40172471_10217862269536243_3589272047206793216_n

-Hello faithful followers and fellow bloggers!
+Hello, faithful followers and fellow bloggers!

 I just celebrated another birthday.
 As I mature, although not always pain-free, I am thankful to God for my health and for surrounding me with great friends and loved ones.
 My family continues to grow as my son recently married and I embrace my new daughter-in-love.
 I know in God’s perfect timing, a new little addition will be added…ah yeah!

 Mostly, I am thankful to the Lord for restoring unto me the years the locust had eaten.
 For those of you who don’t know my story, I was once a neglected and lonely little girl.
-Life didn’t become easier for me as a teenager and when I thought I had met my Prince Charming, I imagined he would whisk me away into a happily ever after.
+Life didn’t become easier for me as a teenager, and when I thought I had met my Prince Charming, I imagined he would whisk me away into a happily ever after.
 He hadn’t sown all his wild oats.
 He was an abusive man twice my age.
 Before I knew it, I felt trapped and was a 22-year-old with 4 children, the oldest then only 5 years old!

-So yeah, I endured some hardships but I learned a lot of lessons along the way.
+So yeah, I endured some hardships, but I learned a lot of lessons along the way.
 I am stronger today because of them.
 No matter what life has dealt me, I have always strived to become better instead of bitter.
-I believe we can turn stumbling blocks of defeat and difficulties, into stepping stones of purpose and peace.
+I believe we can turn stumbling blocks of defeat and difficulties into stepping stones of purpose and peace.
 I came across a quote that said: “Pain is inevitable, but misery is optional.”
 Let that sink in.
 Some of us remain miserable all our lives.
 I don’t want to be that person, do you?

 Take one day at a time.
-No grit, no grace.
+No grit, no pearl.
 If you have a pulse, you have a purpose!
 Hold onto faith and keep on smiling.
 Have a grateful heart.
 Be thankful for the little things.
 Believe the best is yet to come.
 You ain’t seen nothing yet!

 8 Comments